-The debugging platform selectable in this emulator is as follows.
-The MCUs that can be emulated depend on the debugging platform selected.
+The debugging platforms selectable in this emulator are listed below.
+The MCUs that can be emulated vary according to the debugging platform selected.

-Table 8.1 Selectable Target Platform
+Table 8.1 Selectable Target Platforms

-Debugging Platform Remark

-H8S/2199 E6000 Emulator CPU 2000 For emulation of the MCUs that have the H8S/2000 CPU as the
+Debugging Platform Remark E6000 H8S/2237 Emulator CPU 2000 For emulation of the MCUs that have the H8S/2000 CPU as the core.
+E6000 H8S/2633 Emulator CPU 2600 For emulation of the MCUs that have the H8S/2600 CPU as the core.

-core.